teckling/multicloud-infrastructure-deployment/README.md

 # multicloud-infrastructure-deployment
 A bash scripting automation tool that can deploy multiple web applications to AWS, Azure or Google clouds.

 This project primarily aim to create a structure of file system and folders whereby automation scripts written primarily in aws cli, az cli, or gcloud cli can be grouped together in one big folder.
 The automation scripts thus created can be used by end user to deploy different web application to either AWS, Azure or Google cloud.
-The end user of this automation script only need to remember simple commands:
+The end user of this automation script only need to remember simple commands.
+For example:

 deploy app01 azure

 deploy app02 gcloud

 The end user is not required to know aws cli, azure cli, or gcloud cli in great details.